Tao-11-chen/AirSim_UE/README.md

 **Here are the steps:**

-1. copy GT.json to "C:\Users\User\Documents\AirSim" and rename it to "settings.json".
+1. Copy GT.json to "C:\Users\User\Documents\AirSim" and rename it to "settings.json".

 2. Set the GameMode in Unreal Engine to "AirSimGameMode" and run.